 Creative Technology Fee............ \$200.00 per semester To help cover the cost of software and equipment required of certain majors, the Creative Technology fee only applies to students in the Animation, Filmmaking, and Game Art & Design programs.

-Deferred Payment Contract Processing Fee ...\$100.00 per semester this mandatory fee.
-The fee supports graduate student activities associated with AIAS.
+Deferred Payment Contract Processing Fee ... \$100.00 per semester

 If a student is granted a Deferred Payment Contract, the Business Office will charge \$100 per semester for contract administration and processing.
 No exceptions.